 As Australia moves into a “living with COVID-19” phase, there is an increased possibility of a positive COVID-19 case amongst workers.
 The purpose of this procedure is to outline the process for ORGANISATION NAME to take when dealing with a worker who tests positive for COVID-19.

 Each state and territory has different requirements and this procedure has focussed on Victoria and New South Wales.
-However links to each state and territory guidelines have been include in the references section within this procedure.
+However links to each state and territory guidelines have been include in the references section (section 3) below.

 Please note: this is a highly dynamic situation with sometimes daily changes in how businesses should and can operate with COVID-19 risks.
 It is important to regularly check with relevant state-based public health authorities for the latest COVID-19 management requirements and update this procedure regularly.